 The shoulder has the greatest range of motion of any joint in the body, but that very flexibility makes it prone to injury and wear.
-Many problems are caused by repeated overhead motions for a long period of time.
-Athletes and do-it-yourselfers are especially vulnerable to overuse problems — including torn rotator cuffs.
-This can cause serious shoulder pain and weakness, and make it difficult to perform even simple tasks like lifting groceries or getting dressed.
+Many problems may be caused by repeated overhead motions for an extended period of time.
+Athletes and do-it-yourselfers are especially vulnerable to overuse problems, which can lead to serious shoulder pain, weakness, and make it difficult to perform even simple tasks like lifting groceries or getting dressed.

 An injury to the rotator cuff — the group of muscles and tendons that keep your shoulder in place — can happen suddenly on the playing field or at work, develop gradually or simply occur as a result of aging.

 Common symptoms of a rotator cuff tear include: